tamucc-comp-bio/classroom_repo_2024/lectures/lecture12.md

 ___

+#### Step 4: Build 1st Function

-We begin by building the population initialization function in our text editor, then test it in the python3 terminal
+We begin by building the population creation function (in our text editor), then test it in the python3 terminal

 ```python
 # import scipy